ibrahimethemhamamci/CT-CLIP/README.md

 ```
 After following these steps, your environment should be properly set up with all required packages.

 The CT-CLIP model necessitates the use of an A100 GPU with 80GB of VRAM for a batch size of 8 for efficient training, due to the model's considerable size.
 Inference can be done in smaller GPUs.
 The patch sizes of the image encoder can be adjusted to make it fit onto smaller GPUs, although this will affect the model performance in smaller pathologies.
-Batch size can also be lowered, but this is not recommended for CLIP training as it will not learn negative images with lower batch sizes
+Batch size can also be lowered, but this is not recommended for CLIP training as it will not learn negative images with lower batch sizes.

 ## Training